Robert G. LeTourneau (1888-1969) was a business magnate, philanthropist, and inventor who held nearly 300 patents.

-Known as “the Dean of earthmoving,” LeTourneau is considered “to have been the world’s greatest inventor of earthmoving and materials handling equipment.”
+Known as “the dean of earthmoving,” LeTourneau is considered “to have been the world’s greatest inventor of earthmoving and materials handling equipment.”
 LeTourneau had a natural genius for engineering.

 In 1953, LeTourneau sold his entire earthmoving equipment line to the Westinghouse Air Brake Company.
-Five years later, he developed new equipment based of his electric wheel drive invention called the “wheel hub motor.”
+Five years later, he developed new equipment based on his electric wheel drive invention called the “wheel hub motor.”

-LeTourneau was a dedicated Christian and a Bible believer.
+LaTourneau often operated on debt to finance his commercial enterprises, but he maintained a sterling reputation with his creditors.
+He believed in paying his debts.
 When he incurred a large debt during the Great Depression, he remained true to his Christian principles.

 “The surety company that had backed RG LeTourneau on the construction job that posted the $100,000 loss was going to see to it that RG paid them back every penny owed.
 So on LeTourneau’s next job, the surety company demanded RG work on Sundays or else they would foreclose on his business, his house, everything.
 Since RG’s business partner was God, he gave the problem to God to solve.
 The owner of the surety company, Mr. Hall, boarded a train to officially shut LeTourneau down, but upon arrival to the job site the next day, something miraculous occurred.
 The surety man had a change of heart and allowed RG to continue.

 “Although the job was completed without working on Sundays, RG was still deep in debt.
 He was able to buy some time with his creditors by committing to improve his financial reporting.
-The surety company installed an accountant named Mr. Frost to reign in the books.
+The surety company installed an accountant named Mr. Frost to rein in the books.
 What Mr. Frost found was worse than he had originally expected.

 “Meanwhile, RG had skipped his yearly missions pledge the year before so he was committed to making good with the Lord.
 He told Mr. Frost that he had pledged $5,000 to his church for missions.
 Mr. Frost couldn’t believe it.
 RG was so far behind, even thinking of donating to the Lord was out of the question.
 Mr. Frost didn’t realize who RG was partners in business with.
 Unbelievably, the business managed to stay afloat and the missions commitment was paid in full that year.
 Then, his business hit a breakthrough” (“RG LeTourneau: Earthmoving Innovator,” GiantsforGod.com).